 No job interview is easy, but some copywriting interview questions offer additional challenges.
-Here’s the good news: with a little preparation before your copywriting interview, you will ace each one of them like a pro.
+Here’s the good news: With a little preparation before your copywriting interview, you will ace each one of them like a pro.

 Also, the answers to these questions are important insights into your understanding of copywriting, your working style, and your skills.
 Even if you don’t get asked these exact questions, you should find a way to work the answers into your conversation.

-Question 1: What’s your writing like?
+What’s your writing like?
 How would you describe it?

 This one is especially tough because it’s a trick question.
 As a copywriter, it’s never your voice that matters; it’s your client’s voice that does.